-The Stryker Prime Zoom Stretcher, Model 1125, is a powered wheeled stretcher that consists of a platform mounted on a wheeled frame that is designed to transport patients in a substantially horizontal position within the interior of a healthcare facility by health professionals and/or trained representatives of the user facility.
-The electric-drive system, called the Zoom System, assists the health professional and/or trained representative by assisting stretcher movement and maneuverability in various healthcare facilities.
-The device can be manually pushed by the user in the event of power loss to the Zoom System.
+The Stryker Model 1125 Prime Series[TM] stretcher is a powered wheeled stretcher that consists of a platform mounted on a wheeled frame that is designed to transport patients in a substantially horizontal position within the interior of a healthcare facility by health professionals and/or trained representatives of the user facility.
+The electric-drive system, called the Zoom[®] System, assists the health professional and/or trained representative by assisting stretcher movement and maneuverability in various healthcare facilities.
+The device can be manually pushed by the user in the event of power loss to the Zoom[®] System.
 The device has siderails, supports for fluid infusion equipment, and various options and accessories that assist with the transport of the patient.